Last Updated on: February 1, 2023 by Crystal Uys

 Sometimes, it’s not the treats that are the problem.
 Your cat might be suffering from an underlying medical condition that means they’re not getting enough nutrients in their diet.
 Your cat could be suffering from health problems like diabetes, parasites, or thyroid issues.

-One of the biggest warning signs for possible health issues is if your cat’s behavior about food changes abruptly.
+One of the biggest warning signs for possible health issues is if your cat’s behavior towards food changes abruptly.
 Arrange an appointment with your veterinarian to rule out any possible medical-related issues your cat could have.

 Can Cats Become Addicted to Catnip?